josep11/html-beautify/README.md

 ```

 ## Usage
-The same usage with the original html-beautify is maintained, except of the
+The same usage with the original [Beautify HTML](https://github.com/ivanweiler/beautify-html)
-namespaced classname.
-However, in most cases (at least in my cases), the
+is maintained, except of the namespaced classname.
+In most cases (at least in most of my cases),
-beautifier would be used once only within the whole request/command life cycle,
+`Beautify::class` will be used once only within the whole request/command life cycle, so the
-so the static `init()` syntax is my all-time favourite.
+static `init()` syntax is my all-time favourite.

 ```php
 use \Wongyip\HTML\Beautify;